Crossfitter performs the Memorial Day Murph workout

 The key to the running portions of the workout is to find a pace that you can sustain right from the get go and then on the second run if you want to turn up the pace to finish strong then you can go for it.

 A sustainable pace will be one that can be maintained for four times the work interval.
-So, your first one mile run should be running at a pace that can be maintained for four miles.
+So, your first mile run should be running at a pace that can be maintained for four miles.

 If this is too slow then chances are you have trained your mind and brain to start hot and suffer instead of train and adapt.
-Plus keep in mind you have plenty of work ahead of you and your pace can always get faster as you go.

 Push Up Capacity

 As I mentioned above the push ups are likely going to be the first movement that goes out of the window during the Murph workout because of the generally lower strength and muscular endurance capabilities in the chest, shoulders, and triceps.
-Thus, when selecting how to partition the workout you should keep your push up ability in mind.

 If you can only do ten or so push ups in a row you may want to choose push ups on your knees or reduce the total repetitions altogether.